2nd Light Regiment (Belgium): World War II

 After more threats, Group I was relocated to Bovekerke.
 Although now in the city of Bovekerke, the two groups never linked.
-After a brief loss in leadership from multiple accidents, both Groups I and II were sent to Kortrijk awaiting further notice.
+After a brief loss in leadership from multiple accidents, both Groups I and II were sent to Kortrijk to await further orders.
 The Rijkswachters, experienced police of the regiment, were sent south to defend the southern sector of Leperlee.

 Now under the command of IV Corp, Groups I and II of the 2nd Light Regiment were sent to positions between Roeselare and Menen.
-Group I will be sent to Westrozebeke, and the Group II to Hooglede.
-Group I manages to lose its 1st Squadron due to a lack to communication.
+Group I were sent to Westrozebeke, and the Group II to Hooglede.
+Group I lost its 1st Squadron due to a lack to communication.

 Due to delays, both groups I and II haven't arrived at their defenses.
 Group II was sent back to cover the retreat for the 8th Infantry Division.
 And Group I was sent back to secure the flanks of the 2nd Division of the Ardennes Hunters.

 Tielt was infiltrated by a German squadron from the 30th Infantry Division as the entire 2nd Light Regiment begins an attack.
 The Squadrons of Group I attacked first, was eventually halted by German artillery.
-Group II remains near Ardooie.
+Group II remained near Ardooie.
 Orders to regroup near Tornhout were ignored.

 With no hope of regrouping, Group I had to surrender to the Germans.
 Surprisingly, none were sent to captivity as the Germans knew the value of the Gendarmerie as police in Belgium.
 After the rest of the Belgian Army surrendered, Group II also had to lay down their weapons.

 After the battle, some of the Gendarmerie Police returned to their duties, now under German occupation.
 These men included some experienced officers of the Rijkswachters.
 The rest all either retired or joined the Belgian resistance.
-After Belgium was liberated in 1944, many of the resistance fighters would return to their duties.
+After Belgium was liberated in 1944, many of the resistance fighters returned to their duties.